-Structure of an OLE storage
+19.8.1 Structure of an OLE storage

 An OLE storage is a repository of OLE data.
 A storage is like the directory structure on a disk.
 It can be an OLE object and can contain other OLE objects, each contained within the storage, or within a substorage within the storage.
-The substorages can be separate OLE objects-unrelated pieces like the files in a directory-or they can form a larger OLE object, such as a document that includes pictures as shown in Figure 19-3.
+The substorages can be separate OLE objects -- unrelated pieces like the files in a directory -- or they can form a larger OLE object, such as a document that includes pictures as shown in the following figure.